ydb-platform/ydb/ydb/docs/en/core/concepts/cluster/_includes/distributed_storage/distributed_storage_interface.md

 | 6 | 1,2,3,4,5,6 |
 | 7 | 1,2,3,4,5,6 |

-In this case, PartID=1..4 corresponds to the data parts (which are obtained by splitting the original blob into 4 equal parts), and PartID=5..6 are parity fragments.
+In this case, PartId=1..4 corresponds to data fragments (resulting from dividing the original blob into 4 equal parts), while PartId=5..6 stands for parity fragments.
 Disks numbered 6 and 7 in the subgroup are called *handoff disks*.
 Any part, either one or more, can be written to them.
-Disks 0..5 can only store the corresponding blob parts.
+You can only write the respective blob parts to disks 0..5.

 In practice, when performing writes, the system tries to write 6 parts to the first 6 disks of the subgroup and, in the vast majority of cases, these attempts are successful.
 However, if any of the disks is not available, a write operation cannot succeed, which is when handoff disks kick in receiving the parts belonging to the disks that did not respond in time.
 It may turn out that several fragments of the same blob are sent to the same handoff disk as a result of complicated brakes and races.
 This is acceptable although it makes no sense in terms of storage: each fragment must have its own unique disk.